bitfocus/companion-module-sony-visca/README.md

 # companion-module-sony-visca

 This module uses the Sony Visca protocol to control PTZ cameras.
+While it is focused on features and protocols implemented in Sony cameras it does work with many other PTZ cameras that us the VISCA protocol over UDP.

 - See [companion/HELP.md](https://github.com/bitfocus/companion-module-sony-visca/blob/master/companion/HELP.md) for features implemented and operational instructions.
 - See [LICENSE](https://github.com/bitfocus/companion-module-sony-visca/blob/master/LICENSE)

 ## Changes

+### v2.5.0

+- Added clearer purpose in README.md
+- Implemented a "viscaId" variable and an "Override VISCA ID" action to enable communications with multiple cameras from the same instance.
+This is a feature requested in issue #47.
+**NOTE** It is expected that this feature only works with VISCA over serial.
+When communicating over IP the cameras ignore the VISCA Id

 ### v2.4.1